ysyk2021/the-power-of-emotional-intelligence-in-leadership-developing-eq-skills-for-greater-impact-and/src/chapter-7-1.md

-# Understanding the Causes of Conflict in the Workplace

 Conflict is an inevitable part of any workplace.
 In this chapter, we will delve into the various causes of conflict that can arise within a professional setting.
 By understanding these causes, leaders can proactively address and manage conflicts, fostering a harmonious work environment and promoting greater impact and success.